Mainly hot, humid weather expected in most parts of country

 Mainly hot and humid weather is expected in most parts of the country during the next twelve hours.

-However, rain-thundershower is expected in Pothohar region, northeast Punjab, upper Khyber Pakhtunkhwa, Kashmir and Gilgit Baltistan.
+However, rain-thundershower is expected in Kashmir, Potohar region, north and northeast Punjab and upper Khyber Pakhtunkhwa.

 Temperature of some major cities recorded this morning:

-Islamabad twenty-seven degree centigrade, Lahore and Peshawar twenty-eight, Karachi thirty, Quetta twenty-two, Gilgit and murree sixteen and Muzaffarabad twenty-two degree centigrade.
+Islamabad twenty-five degree centigrade, Lahore twenty-six, Karachi thirty, Peshawar twenty-eight, Quetta twenty-three Gilgit and Murree seventeen and Muzaffarabad twenty-three degree centigrade.

-According to weather forecast of Met Office for Indian Illegally Occupied Srinagar, Leh, Pulwama and Shopian, partly cloudy weather with chances of rain wind while partly cloudly and dry in Anantnag and Baramula and hot and dry in Jammu.
+According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain wind thundershower is expected in Jammu, Leh, Shopian and Baramula while cloudly weather with chances of rain wind thundershower in Srinagar, Pulwama and Anantnag.

 Temperature recorded this morning: